puzzle/ops-techlab-rancher/labs/45_backupvolumes.md

 # Lab 4.5: Backup Volumes

-Inside your etcd snapshots all your Kubernetes object are store.
+Inside your etcd snapshots all your Kubernetes objects are stored.
 This allows you to recreate all deployments etc. But it does not contain any data from your volumes!
-Persistent storage is not backuped with the previously explained methods.
+Persistent storage is not backed up with the previously explained methods.

 For the backup of your persistent volumes you have to rely on your storage integration.
-Alternativly you can use solutions like [Velero](https://velero.io/)
+Alternatively you can use solutions like [Velero](https://velero.io/)

-Velero can use [restic](https://restic.net/) to create backups from your Peristent Volumes in cases where velero does not have a supported storage provider.
+Velero can use [restic](https://restic.net/) to create backups from your Peristent Volumes in cases where Velero does not have a supported storage provider.
 As we are using Longhorn in this lab setup, we are using Restic for this Velero installation.

 ## Install Minio as a S3 Object store for your Backup

-In order to use velero with a S3 Backup, we first are going to install [Minio](https://min.io/).
-We are going to install Minio via the Rancher App Catalog.
-For minio to be available inside the Rancher App Catalog, we have to enable the helm catalog.
-Go to your Global Rancher View -> Tools -> Catalog and enable the `helm` catalog.
-Rancher does then sync all the helm charts.
+In order to use Velero with a S3 Backup, we first are going to install [Minio](https://min.io/).
+This can be installed via the Rancher App Catalog.
+For Minio to be available inside the Rancher App Catalog, we have to enable the Helm catalog.
+Go to your Global Rancher View -> Tools -> Catalogs and enable the `helm` catalog.
+Rancher does then sync all the Helm charts.
+This might take a few minutes.

 ![Sync  Rancher App Catalog](../resources/images/syncrancherappcatalog.png)

 Go to the App Catalog in your Kubernetes cluster and launch a new App.
-Search for minio.
+Search for Minio.

 ![Minio App](../resources/images/minioapp.png)